Facts & Stats

 - Affordable Colleges Online ranks Manhattan College in the top 1% of colleges and universities for providing graduates a high return on investment.

-- Payscale rated Manhattan College as the top Catholic college on its 2016 College Return on Investment (ROI) Report
+- Payscale rated Manhattan College in the top 4% nationwide on its 2017 College Return on Investment (ROI) Report

 - Forbes ranks Manhattan College among the top 100 colleges on its 2016 Best Value Colleges list